-There are now over 430 commercial nuclear power reactors operating in over 30 countries.
-They provide about 13.5% of the world's electricity.
-56 countries operate a total of about 240 research reactors and a further 180 nuclear reactors power some 150 ships and submarines.
+There are about 440 commercial nuclear power reactors operable in 31 countries, with over 380,000 MWe of total capacity.
+About 65 more reactors are under construction.
+Some 56 countries operate a total of about 240 research reactors and a further 180 nuclear reactors power around 150 ships and submarines.

 The science of atomic radiation, atomic change and nuclear fission was developed from 1895 to 1945.
 From 1945 attention was given to harnessing this energy in a controlled fashion for naval propulsion and for making electricity.